The following is a glossary of terms often encountered by students. This list is not intended to be exhaustive.

 Half Course: A course offered over one session for a total of thirteen weeks and is equivalent to 3 units.
-These courses are denoted by an "H" in the Schedule of Classes.
+These courses are denoted by an "H" in the Schedule Builder.

 Half-Course Equivalent (HCE): In addition to units, degree requirements can be listed in terms of half-course equivalents; most degree programs require 120 units or 40 half-course equivalents.

 Major: The primary area of specialization in either a General or Honours program.
 Details of course and grade point average requirements are given in Faculty program sections of this Calendar.

 Minor: A secondary area of specialization completed by a student in a subject outside the "Major" area.
 Minor program requirements are described in Faculty program sections of this Calendar.